Meritorious Military Pilot of the German Democratic Republic: Award criteria

 The number of awarded people was limited to 10 military pilots per year.

 Medal description

 The medal is gold-colored, has the shape of an irregular vertically symmetrical pentagon standing on its tip, and is 31.5 mm wide by 41.5 mm tall.
 On the lower tip is a colorfully-enameled aircraft roundel of the National People's Army.

-The biggest part of the medal is occupied by a MiG-23 or MiG-21 taking off steeply, behind which are sunrays emanating from the roundel.
+The biggest part of the medal is occupied by a MiG-21 taking off steeply, behind which are sunrays emanating from the roundel.
 Left of the aircraft is a laurel bough, and right of it is the oblique wording VERDIENTER MILITÄRFLIEGER.

 The reverse side of the medal is empty and glossy.